hanhee-song/relux/README.md

 This function will create a new store.

 Unlike Redux - which instantiates a store that needs to be passed around to React components - the current iteration of Relux will internally instantiate a store instance.
 This has two primary side effects:
 - Only one instance of Store can be created.
-This should not be a problem for most front-end setups which use one store anyways.
+This shouldn't be a problem, since Redux was originally intended to be used with one instance anyways.
 - Store does not need to be passed down into React components.
 This means that we have no need for ```Provider``` to pass the store down to its children.
 Thus, the App can be created without the store like this:

 ```JavaScript